MrDamiAde/beanstalk-dockerised-flask-deployment/README.md

 # Beanstalk Dockerised Flask Deployment

-This project demosntrates my ability to deploy a flask appication on AWS Elastic Beanstock using Docker, and setup SSL for secure connections with AWS Certificate Manager.
+This project demosntrates my ability to deploy a flask appication on AWS Elastic Beanstalk using Docker, and setup SSL for secure connections with AWS Certificate Manager.

 ## Key Technologies Used